SecUSo/privacy-friendly-tape-measure/README.md

 This application has been developed to provide a privacy friendly measuring application for when you need to quickly measure something but do not have a measuring tape handy.
 Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
 Further information can be found on secuso.org/pfa

-## Download and more Information
+## Building

-Further development requires Android Studio, we recommend to use at least version 2.3.1
+Further development requires Android Studio, we recommend to use at least version 3.0.1

 ### API Reference